rafaelcalcada/aigbdd/README.md

 ```

 ### Project info
-This work was done under the orientation of Professor André Reis, as the final work of his Logic Synthesis course.
+This work was done under the orientation of Professor André Reis as the final work of his Logic Synthesis course.
 He gave valuable lessons about logic synthesis algorithms.